 If they're non-exempt under the FLSA, they're entitled to compensatory (comp) time or time-and-a-half pay for all hours actually worked in excess of 40 in a week.
 Under state law, whether they're exempt or non-exempt, they may receive straight-time comp time when the hours they worked, including their paid leave, holiday and comp time, totals more than 40 hours.
 If they're non-exempt, they may receive pay instead of straight-time comp time.

 You must approve any overtime work that will earn employees FLSA or state compensatory time or pay.

-With approval from your VP or Dean's portfolio and from the associate vice president for Human Resource Services, your department may allow employees to bank FLSA comp time.
+With approval from your VP or Dean's portfolio and from the associate vice president for Human Resources, your department may allow employees to bank FLSA comp time.
 This means comp time doesn't have to be used during the pay period when it was earned.
 If employees have comp time left at the end of the fiscal year, they'll be paid for the time.